nandomp/AI_Research_Dynamics/README.md

 The following R/Python code (as well the data and results) is based on the methodology explained in:

-*Research Community Dynamics behind Popular AI Benchmarks*  by  Fernando Martinez-Plumed, Pablo Barredo, Sean ́O h ́Eigeartaigh and Jose Hernandez-Orallo (submitted, 2021)
+*Research Community Dynamics behind Popular AI Benchmarks*  by  Fernando Martinez-Plumed, Pablo Barredo, Sean ́O h ́Eigeartaigh and Jose Hernandez-Orallo (Nature Machine Intelligence, 2021)

 LICENCE: GPL